What Is Website Maintenance?

 Web hosting is necessary for your website to be accessible online.
 A domain name is how customers will find your website.

 A CMS will help you manage your website content.
-And an SSL certificate will ensure that your website is secure.
+An SSL certificate will also ensure that your website is secure.

 Several elements that go into determining whether you should purchase a website maintenance package:

-• The size of your website: The more extensive your website is, the more likely it is that it needs regular maintenance.
-You’ll want to ensure that your website is up-to-date and secure so visitors don’t see outdated or inappropriate content.
+• The size of your website: The more extensive your website is, the more likely it is to need regular maintenance.
+You’ll want to ensure your website is up-to-date and secure so visitors don’t see outdated or inappropriate content.

-• The purpose of your website: If your business sells products or services, then its primary goal is to provide an experience for customers that makes them want to buy from you.
-A site with outdated features may not be effective at delivering that experience, which could lead to lower sales.
+• The purpose of your website: If your business sells products or services, its primary goal is to provide an experience for customers that makes them want to buy from you.
+A site with outdated features may not deliver that experience effectively, which could lead to lower sales.

-• How much of your website is customized content: It’s important to remember that while many people think their websites are custom-made, they’re mostly templated with some minor changes here and there (like color schemes and font choices).
-The more custom content on a site— images, videos, blog posts, or other types of content—the more time and effort it will take to keep everything up-to-date.
+• How much of your website is customized content: It’s important to remember that while many people think their websites are custom-made, they’re mostly templated with minor changes (like color schemes and font choices).
+The more custom content on a site— images, videos, blog posts, or other types—the more time and effort it will take to keep everything up-to-date.
 This can quickly add up!

 • How quickly is your business growing: How much experience do you have with website maintenance?
 Is your website currently out-of-date?